graphidev/WOK/README.md

 ## Versioning convention
 Because WOK is evolving according to requierements, there is no plan about versions (except for huge features i think about).
-However, versioning convention can be defined as following : MAJOR.MINOR:FIXES-EXTRA
+However, versioning convention can be defined as following : MAJOR.MINOR:PATCH-EXTRA

-**MAJOR** : Main project changements (such as restructuration or rebuild) or LTS versions **MINOR** : New features that could change the usage of the framework **FIXES** : Security, bugs fixes, optimisation or light improvements (e.g: implementation of a new library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable".
-It also can be redefined for specific versions of the framework.
+**MAJOR** : Main project changements (restructuration, rebuild or LTS versions) **MINOR** : New features, backwards compatibility is not provided **PATCH** : Security, bugs fixes, optimisation or light improvements (e.g: implementation of a new library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable" (or a specific version)

 ## Requirements